 AMYS is a Partners in Education, Partners at Large Program collaboration with the Columbus Chamber of Commerce and the students of the Muscogee County School District.
 AMYS is a 4 part program held over 4 weeks, which brings professional artists and BBC Artist Board members to the classroom to lead students in creative exploration.

-Artist/volunteers demonstrate and students participate in drawing and painting sessions.
-Classes include a 4-part series: “Art Tells a Story,” the story of Bo and his life in Columbus, his art studies and paintings, led by Suzanne Fine; “Drawing Sessions with Bo Bartlett;” “Painting Bartlett Pears” on canvas with acrylics, led by Gloria Mani; commencing with Tours of Bo and Betsy’s Studios.
+Artists/volunteers demonstrate and students participate in drawing and painting sessions.
+Classes include a 4-part series: “Art Tells a Story,” the story of Bo and his life in Columbus, his art studies and paintings, led by Suzanne Fine; “Drawing Sessions with Bo Bartlett;” “Painting Bartlett Pears” on canvas with acrylics, led by Gloria Mani; commencing with Tours of Bo and Betsy’s Studios and the Bo Bartlett Center.

 Highlights: Art Makes You Smart received the distinction of the PIE/Chamber of Commerce Partners at Large Award in 2016.